Shantaram11/Multimodal-DL-and-Explainable-AI-for-Optimizing-NSCLC-Immunotherapy/README.md

 4. get_synthetic_data.py contains all functions for generating synthetic data by SMOTE

-5. model.py contains all code for MLP
+5. model.py contains all code for MLP, both training and evaluating

 6. run_shap.py contains all code for calculating SHAP values